 Upon graduating from my postgraduate studies, I see myself going back to Indonesia to work as an investment analyst at a leading VC.
 Surrounding myself with experts in the field and observing how they value and assess businesses before investing will provide me with skills pivotal to achieving my goal, including identifying investment opportunities, negotiating terms of investments, and managing my portfolios.
-Through this, I also hope to learn fundraising strategies by witnessing how VCs raise capital from investors.
+Through this, I also hope to learn fundraising strategies by witnessing how VCs raise capital from investors so I can ….
 With the unique economic landscape of Indonesia that is driven by MSMEs and a large untapped market within the vast archipelago, I am particularly excited for opportunities to work at local VCs.
-As my goal involves small businesses that tend to hesitate expanding beyond their residential areas, I believe having the specific knowledge of the local market and chances to personalize my approach when talking to them is highly important.
-The experience of working at local VCs will also give me the knowledge of assessing types of businesses with expansion potentials according to the Indonesian market.
+As my goal involves small businesses that tend to hesitate to expand beyond their residential areas, I believe having specific knowledge of the local market and a chance to personalize my approach when talking to them is highly important.
+The experience of working at local VCs will also give me the knowledge of assessing types of businesses with expansion potential according to the Indonesian market.

-One of my goals after graduating is also to fulfill the exam requirements to become a CFA charterholder.
+One of my goals after graduating is also to fulfill the exam requirements to become a CFA charter-holder.
 In Indonesia, the number of people holding the CFA charter is still relatively low compared to other countries, with only 300 people in 2021.
 As someone hoping to build a career in finance, I plan to obtain the CFA charter by 2025.
-Being a CFA charterholder, I would be equipped with the globally renowned credibility of CFA charterholders and financial expertise to assist MSMEs in building their portfolio to enter the global market.
+Being a CFA charter-holder, I would be equipped with the globally renowned credibility of CFA charter-holders and financial expertise to assist MSMEs in building their portfolio to enter the global market.

 In the long term, with accrued experience and skills, I aspire to build a venture capital (VC) firm that invests in MSMEs.
-In early 2022, approximately 99.9% of Indonesian MSMEs are micro and small businesses still within the informal sector, needing the additional support to enter the formal sector.
-By improving funding accessibility, I plan to help grow their businesses and further contribute to Indonesia's welfare, through job creation, potential increase in export, and regional revenue growth.
+In early 2022, approximately 99.9% of Indonesian MSMEs are micro and small businesses still within the informal sector, needing additional support to enter the formal sector.
+By improving funding accessibility, I plan to help grow their businesses and further contribute to Indonesia's welfare through job creation, increasing exports through the expansion of local MSMEs, and regional revenue growth.

 Aside from financial support, I also intend to provide guidance for MSMEs in expanding their businesses.
-With the Indonesian government expects 30 million MSMEs (~47% of total Indonesian MSMEs) to be digital by 2030, MSMEs from remote regions will need the extra help to implement technological advancements in their business.
+With the Indonesian government’s goal for 30 million MSMEs (~47% of total Indonesian MSMEs) to be digital by 2030, MSMEs from remote regions will need the extra help to implement technological advancements in their business.
 By leveraging technology, I aim to develop cloud-based expense management and cash flow forecasting tools for MSMEs to improve their financial management and monitor my investments to ensure effective resource allocation.
 Additionally, enhanced technological use can contribute to speeding up expansion to the international market through online commerce platforms.

 My professional and academic experiences have laid a strong foundation for my financial knowledge.
 I am a determined person who always gives my best and eager to learn new things.
-The idea of continuing my degree outside my hometown fills me with motivation and determination to succeed as I believe I can develop not only my knowledge and skills to pursue a career in the financial profession, but also my resilience.
-With the LPDP scholarship, I will continue to build knowledge and sharpen my skill to take leadership initiatives that will be central to my contributions to creating prominent changes to Indonesia’s financial issues.
-If given the opportunity, I can guarantee that I am worth taking.
+The idea of continuing my degree outside my hometown fills me with motivation and a determination to succeed as I believe I can develop not only my knowledge and skills to pursue a career in the financial profession, but also my resilience to help ….
+With the LPDP scholarship, I will be able to continue building my knowledge and sharpening my skills to start initiatives that will contribute to creating prominent changes to Indonesia’s financial issues.
+If given the opportunity, I can guarantee that I am worth investing in.

 Recommendation Letter